Information for Prospective Research Students#

-If you are interested in working with the Software and Systems Laboratory, please follow these guidelines before requesting a meeting.
+If you are interested in working with the Software and Systems Laboratory, please follow these guidelines prior to e-mailing me or requesting a meeting:

 1. Submit a complete application to Loyola University Chicago at https://gpem.luc.edu/.
 I am unable to meet with students who have not yet applied through the university’s official process.